OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-17.md

 ## Luke 17:18

-Is there no one here to honor God except this outsider?”
+Is there no one here to honour God except this outsider?”

 ## Luke 17:19